 Finally, the plug-in contains a script that will allow you to change your database table prefix (wp_) to mitigate zero-day SQL Injection attacks.

 This is by no means an all-inclusive list.
-I’m sure there are additional steps that can be taken to secure your WordPress blog from the hands of hackers.
+I’m sure there are additional steps that can be taken to manage and secure your WordPress blog from the hands of hackers.
 Please comment below if you would like to share additional methods or tools not mentioned here that are useful in protecting WordPress applications.